Below is a glossary of procurement terms in alphabetical order.

 An impartial point of contact where suppliers can seek advice or raise concerns if they are dissatisfied with specific public procurement practices.

-Single Procurement Document (SPD) The SPD (Scotland) contains questions used at the selection stage of a procurement exercise for procurement exercises published after 11 p.m. on 31 December 2020 i.e. it allows buyers to ask questions to identify suitably qualified and experienced bidders for their procurement.
+Single Procurement Document (SPD) The SPD contains questions used at the selection stage of a procurement exercise for procurement exercises published after 11 p.m. on 31 December 2020 i.e. it allows buyers to ask questions to identify suitably qualified and experienced bidders for their procurement.

 Small Medium Enterprise (SME)